 - 11.1 All FIAS Athletes must have physical evaluations by their medical staff or their National Federation medical doctors.
 Records should be kept on file on each of the FIAS Member Federations of the Athlete's health and any subsequent injury or illness.
 A significant lapse in training requires update medical evaluation that would also become part of a medical record on file with the Member Organisation. - 11.2 Illnesses are recorded for retrospective evaluation of illness/injury trends.
 It is recommended that all FIAS Member Federations keep such a record of the injury.
 When medically indicated, a formal request may be made through the FIAS Anti-Doping Administrator for such records from the National Federations.
 Care must be taken to preserve the privacy of the Athletes and their identity, unless permission by the Athlete is obtained in writing.
-The information must be used to advance the health and safety of the sport and its participants, and will not be used to advantage or disadvantage any athlete or organisation. - 11.3 In accordance with Article 4.1 of the International Standard for Therapeutic Use Exemptions, an Athlete may be granted a TUE if (and only if) he/she can show, by a balance of probability, that each of the following conditions is met: - a.
-The Prohibited Substance or Prohibited Method in question is needed to treat an acute or chronic medical condition, such that the Athlete would experience a significant impairment to health if the Prohibited Substance or Prohibited Method were to be withheld. - b.
-The Therapeutic Use of the Prohibited Substance or Prohibited Method is highly unlikely to produce any additional enhancement of performance beyond what might be anticipated by a return to the Athlete's normal state of health following the treatment of the acute or chronic medical condition.
+The information must be used to advance the health and safety of the sport and its participants and will not be used to advantage or disadvantage any athlete or organisation.